-In July 2012, the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies (RESTORE) of the Gulf States Act of 2012 (RESTORE Act; Section 16 of Public Law 112-141) was signed into law.
-Section 1604 of the RESTORE Act authorizes the National Oceanic and Atmospheric Administration, in consultation with the U.S. Fish and Wildlife Service, to establish and administer the Gulf Coast Ecosystem Restoration Science, Observation, Monitoring, and Technology Program.
-The program is commonly known as the NOAA RESTORE Act Science Program.
+NOAA was authorized to establish and administer the Science Program, in consultation with the U.S. Fish and Wildlife Service, by the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies (RESTORE) of the Gulf States Act of 2012 (Public Law 112-141, Section 1604).
+Identified in the RESTORE Act as the Gulf Coast Ecosystem Restoration Science, Observation, Monitoring, and Technology Program, the Science Program is commonly known as the NOAA RESTORE Science Program.

 The Science Program’s goal, outcomes, and long-term priorities are captured in the Program’s Science Plan.

 To learn more about the Science Program’s first six years (2013-2018), review the Science Program’s first Program Report.